 Under-blocking: On the other hand, if your security software does not have sophisticated Web filtering capabilities, it may not block enough inappropriate or dangerous content.
 As a result, your family may wander into (or intentionally find) sites you don’t want to see.

-The following are some brands that may be well known but are not recommended:
+The following are some brands that may be well known but are not recommended at this time:

 - K9 web filter – purchased by Symantec and not actively updated